G-Professional/Python-Scripts/README.md

 # Python-Scripts
-A collection of Python Scripts I have made for use in the extremely popular Ultima Online.
+A collection of Python Scripts made for the extremely popular Ultima Online.